C. flaviplumus Tokunaga 1940

 Syn: Einfeldia okisiroia Sasa 1993

-Was placed as a synonym of Chironomus samoensis Edwards by Hashimoto (1977), but this synonymy was considered doubtful by Sasa (1978).
+Was placed as a synonym of Chironomus samoensis Edwards by Hashimoto (1977), but this synonymy was considered doubtful by Sasa (1978) and C. samoensis in the sense of Edwards does not occur in the Oriental region.

-However the "C. samoensis" used as a laboratory organism and from which the cytology of Japanese specimens is obtained (see below) is probably one of the C. flaviplumus types.
+However the "C. samoensis" used as a laboratory organism and from which the cytology of Japanese specimens is obtained (see below) is probably one of the C. flaviplumus varieties.

 Found: JAPAN - Saga, Kyoto (Type locality)